 The Office of Admissions at West Chester University completes a preliminary evaluation of all transfer applications on a rolling basis once all information has been received and processed.
 The committee prioritizes applicants with the strongest academic credentials and notifies them of a decision upon completion.
 Other candidates may be required to submit additional information or will be referred to the committee for a second review.

 It is recommended that transfer applicants for the fall semester complete the application process early in the preceding spring semester, preferably no later than June 1st.
-Spring semester applicants should be completed no later than November 15th.
+It is recommended that spring semester applicants be completed preferably no later than November 15th.
 Please keep in mind that certain academic programs can close earlier and if enrollment limits are met before this time, admissions will be closed.
 WCU does not have a minimum credit requirement to apply as a transfer student.

 Please note: It is the student's responsibility to contact one of the approved credential evaluation services, as well as to pay for the translation services.
 Applications will not be considered without this information.